oclint/oclint-docs/guide/travisci.rst

 C++/CMake
 ---------

-OCLint is pre-installed on OS X images, however, not on linux images, so we provide a script to automate the installation and set it up for you.
+OCLint is pre-installed on macOS images, however, not on linux images, so we provide a script to automate the installation and set it up for you.
 Feel free to review the `contents of the script <https://raw.githubusercontent.com/ryuichis/oclint-cpp-travis-ci-examples/master/oclint-ci-install.sh>`_ before using it.

 .. code-block:: yaml